megganuyeda/Daily-Affirmations/README.md

-# Daily-Affirmations
+# DAILY AFFIRMATIONS

+## INTRODUCTION
 This folder contains the code necessary to open a “Daily Affirmations” webpage on your localhost created specifically for Jonathan Villarin when he is feeling sad or unmotivated.

-## INSTRUCTIONS ON HOW TO USE:
+On the webpage, you will see a button that-- when pressed-- will generate a random, positive affirmation.
+The button can be clicked again to generate a new affirmation.
+The affirmations are programmed so that there will be no repeated elements until all 60+ affirmations have been shown.
+Then, the affirmations will be randomized again in various order.

+## INSTALLATION

 **Using the terminal to run the code.** *(Preferred Method)*
 1. Download the “Daily Affirmations” folder.